Prickly acacia

 How it is spread

-• Seeds spread primarily by livestock through ingesting mature pods (long-distance movement possible by livestock transport).
+• Seeds spread primarily by livestock through ingesting mature pods.
+Long-distance movement is possible by livestock transport.

-• Minor spread by mud on vehicles and water movement.
+• Minor seed spread is by mud on vehicles and water movement.

 Control